Vex-I/Clavenbot/README.md

 # Clavenbot

 <p>
 This is a simple discord bot that I made for Clavo-gaming Discord server.
-Most of the planned features are Minecraft-related, with basic integration with MojangAPI and the server itself.
+Most of the planned features are Minecraft-related, with basic integration with MojangAPI and the minecraft server itself.
 </p>
 <p>Feel free to contribute as neccessary.</p>